-A notice that the tenant has willfully caused substantial damage must give the tenant at least 45 days after service of the notice to repair the damage or pay the landlord for the reasonable cost of repairing such damage. [new reg.
-12/06/07]
+A notice that the Tenant has willfully caused substantial damage must give the Tenant at least 45 days after service of the notice to repair the damage or pay the Landlord for the reasonable cost of repairing such damage.

-Reg.
-8.22.360A.5.
+8.22.360.A.5.

-Destroying the peace and quiet of other tenants at the property is conduct that substantially interferes with the peace, quiet, and enjoyment of other tenants at the property. [new reg.
-12/06/07]
+Destroying the peace and quiet of other Tenants at the property is conduct that substantially interferes with the peace, quiet, and enjoyment of other Tenants at the property.